Arts, Media and Society (BA)

 The third year offers you the flexibility to pursue your interests.
 You can either follow electives or a minor from another programme in Leiden, do an internship in the Netherlands or abroad, or study abroad at a university in our network.
 Our Career Services can support you in finding a position as an intern.

-You will only have to take one seminar in this year.
-Depending on your interests and study planning, you can follow this course in the first or the second semester.
+As a final step in the learning trajectory on academic skills, you will learn about the art of academic publishing.
 To conclude the programme you will write a thesis, choosing your own topic on the basis of your chosen seminar’s theme.

 Detailed programme